BoniatoRelleno/Ganimedes/README.md

 >FAUNA: A great variety of aggressive and dangerous lifeforms inhabits this moon.

->COST: 1200 (you can ask me for a custom cost version on Discord or change the route price with other mods)
+>COST: 1200 (you can change it from the configuration file)

 The internal name for custom dungeon interiors is just `Ganimedes`

 I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my [github](https://github.com/BoniatoRelleno/Ganimedes) or in the Ganimedes thread located in the "mod-releases" channel of the [Lethal Company Modding Discord](https://discord.gg/6ds27tH8).
 All feedback is appreciated <3

 # New scrap
-7 new thematic scraps that only appear on the new moon!
+8 new thematic scraps that only appear on the new moon!
 Maybe there is some surprise ;)

 # Images
 ![Ganimedes Image 1](https://i.imgur.com/y0zgjQD.png)